SirWumpus/milter-null/README.md

 Reject mail to example.net using a plus-detail address or to any user who's last name is "smith" or addresses starting with a digit.
 No default given, so B/W processing would continue.

-Normally when the access.db lookup matches a milter tag, then the _value_ pattern list is processed and there are no further access.db lookups.
-The NEXT action allows the access.db lookups to resume and is effectively the opposite of SKIP.
+Normally when the _access.db_ lookup matches a milter tag, then the _value_ pattern list is processed and there are no further _access.db_ lookups.
+The `NEXT` action allows the _access.db_ lookups to resume and is effectively the opposite of `SKIP`.
 Consider the following examples:

         milter-null-To:com              /@com/REJECT  NEXT
         To:com                          OK

-Reject mail to places like compaq.com or com.com if the pattern matches, but resume the access.db lookups otherwise.
+Reject mail to places like _compaq.com_ or _com.com_ if the pattern matches, but resume the _access.db_ lookups otherwise.

         milter-null-To:aol.com          /^[a-zA-Z0-9!#$&'*+=?^_`{|}~.-]{3,16}@aol.com$/NEXT REJECT
         To:fred@aol.com                 OK